 (2) Fences and walls.
-As regulated in the A-1 Zone, with the following modifications: Dedicated land shall may not be divided by fences or walls, unless fences or walls are related to the implementation of the use of the dedicated land.
-Fences and walls between dedicated land and private conservation development property may be up to six feet (6’) solid.
-Fences and walls between dedicated land and abutting properties is limited to four feet (4’) solid and an additional two feet (2’) open unless otherwise authorized and approved by the Board of Trustees for a Conservation Development Pilot Project.
+As regulated in the A-1 Zone, with the following modifications: Conservation Area shall may not be divided by fences or walls, unless fences or walls are related to the implementation of the use of the Conservation Area and are approved by the Village.
+Fences and walls between the Conservation Area and the Developable Area may be up to six feet (6’) solid.
+Fences and walls between the Conservation Area and abutting properties not within the Conservation Development are limited to four feet (4’) solid and an additional two feet (2’) open as defined in §9.2.3.

 (H) EXISTING BUILDING.